lumeland/lume.land/docs/configuration/config-file.md

 ### dest

-This is the folder where generated site will be exported.
+This is the folder to export the generated site.
 It's relative to `cwd` and by default is `_site`.

 ```ts
 const site = lume({